JibachhhMahto764/java-for-beginners/README.md

 Editions of Java:-
 1. J2SE: - Java 2 Standard Edition (Core Java)
- In this edition, we learn java fundamentals
+ In this edition, we learn Java fundamentals
  Projects: Standalone Applications
 2. J2EE:- Java 2 Enterprise Edition (Advance Java)
  In this edition, we learn server-side programming